juliend88/Docker/bundle-toolbox/README-EN.md

 $ heat resource-list $stack_name
 ~~~

-Once this is done you are now in the ability to add your instance to the toolbox to instrumentalize .
+Once this is done you are now in the ability to add your instance to MyCloudManager to instrumentalize .

 #### 2. Start the attachment script: